 If your workbench does not have enough storage, you will have clutter issues.
-If you do not have enough space to put your tools in the workbench, you may place them on the workbench when you are through with work.
-The danger with this is that you may soon forget where you kept such tools.
-To prevent this, you should create many storage options such as secondary toolboxes for items you use less often.
+The danger with this is that you may soon forget where you kept your tools.
+To prevent this, you should create many storage options such as a secondary toolbox or a tool chest for items you use less often.

 Have a tool for fasteners

 One bad habit with DIYers is that they can be careless with fasteners.
-More often than not, you will find different fasteners hanging around to the point that they cover the workbench's surface.
-You should get a box for fasteners to separate them from the lot.
+More often than not, you will find different fasteners hanging around to the point that they cover the workbench’s surface.
+You should get a box for fasteners to separate them from your other stuff.

 Separate the tools into groups

 If you want to have a clean workbench, you should learn to organize it.
 It is easier to organize your tools by grouping them into specific categories.
-For instance, you may have a group of tools that you often use which should all be stored in the primary toolbox.
-For tools you don't use often such as spackling knives, you could store them in the secondary toolbox.
-By separating the tools into groups, you will have easier access to the tools needed for each project.
+For instance, you may have a group of tools that you often use which could be stored in a primary toolbox.
+Tools you don’t use often, such as spackling knives, could be stored in a secondary toolbox.
+By separating the tools into groups, you will have an easier time accessing the tools needed for each project.

 Clean the workbench